devops329/devops/instruction/jestAdvanced/jestAdvanced.md

 });
 ```

 This might seem like we are just creating and calling a normal JavaScript function, but the magic happens in the tracking of all the calls to the mocked function.
 By referencing the `calls` and `results` properties you can see what happened with each invocation of the function.
 The `calls` property provides an array with each entry representing an array containing all the parameters for that call.
-In this example, there were two calls and so there are two array values in the calls property.
-Likewise the `results` property contains an array for each call's return value.
+In this example, there were two calls and so there are two array values in the `calls` property.
+Likewise, the `results` property contains an array for each call's return value.
 This tracking enables you to assert that your code is flowing as expected.

 #### Expect mocking helper methods